Go Serverless with Kubeless!

 You just need to create the function and it allows you to deploy functions dynamically inside a container at runtime on the top of Kubernetes and it can be exposed via HTTP or by triggering an event.

-Events are managed by Apache Kafka while HTTP triggers are exposed with Kubernetes services.
-This integration brings functions and events into your Kubernetes cluster and allows you to bring them logically together in service which can run on top of pods.
+Events are managed by Apache Kafka, while HTTP triggers are exposed with Kubernetes services.
+This integration brings functions and events into your Kubernetes cluster and allows you to bring them logically together in a service that can run on top of pods.

 What is a Function?

-It is a single unit of deployment or it’s merely a piece of code similar to microservices which can be used to perform actions like CRUD operations on the database or processing a file in a database.
-It is triggered by events and provides a good view of modularity and allows reusability to a high extent.
+It is a single unit of deployment, or it’s merely a piece of code similar to microservices that can be used to perform actions like CRUD operations on the database or processing a file in a database.
+It is triggered by events and provides a good view of modularity, and allows reusability to a great extent.

-As kubeless framework works on the top of Kubernetes, it allows you to easily deploy any function on Kubernetes cluster.
+As the Kubeless framework works on top of Kubernetes, it allows you to easily deploy any function on the Kubernetes cluster.

-The framework helps you to deploy Functions into pods within Kubernetes cluster.
+The framework helps you to deploy Functions into pods within the Kubernetes cluster.

 What are Events?